 In this course we will explore the question of what we are doing when we "communicate".
 Are we simply transmitting information?
 Are we creating meaning?
 Are we participating in a social process?
 Are we persuading others?
 Are we supporting the social status quo?
-Are we voicing challenges to the 'system'?
-Incorporating examples from popular culture, COMS 201 will facilitate your finding an answer to these questions for yourself.
+Are we voicing challenges to existing structures and institutions?
+Incorporating historic examples, as well as from contemporary mass media, COMS 201 will facilitate your finding an answer to these questions for yourself.